rwxrob/zet/20220101021825/README.md

-# Most Important Things to Learn in 2022
+# Things to Learn in 2022 to Get Best Tech Jobs

-... to get the best tech jobs.

 1. Linux bash command line
 2. Networking essentials